 The chipped paint on the walls seemed to fit the chaos.
 The only empty gurney became mine, despite its plastic-coating and lack of sheets or a pillow.
 I didn’t care, I could barely stand.
 Next, a blanket that had seen better days covered me.

-My dengue drama continues as they send my translator away
+My dengue experience continues as they send my translator away

 An IV bag appeared, and then there were needles.
 One syringe for each tube of blood, plus mystery drugs injected.
 Then the nurse told my Spanish speaking daughter to leave.
 As my translator, she refused, and the nurse got security.